railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/5_12_stock_management_production.rst

 Sales Forecasts
 ----------------

-The first things to do to work with a production plan is to define the periods for stock management.
+The first thing to do to work with a production plan is to define the periods for stock management.
 Some companies plan daily, others weekly or monthly.

-.. tip::   **Point**  *Stock Management interval*
+.. tip:: Stock Management interval

    The interval chosen for managing stock in the production plan will depend on the length of your production cycle.
 You generally work daily, weekly or monthly.

    If your products take several days to assemble it's preferable to have a weekly plan.
 If your manufacturing cycles are several months you can work with a monthly plan.

 To do this use the menu *Sales Management > Configuration > Create Sales Periods*.
 A window appears enabling you to automatically define the next periods that will be provided for stock management.